 The department offers a wide range of ethnic cooking classes for the continuing professional as well as the community and continues to expand the curriculum to include courses that represent a wide range of cuisines from around the globe.
-30 ethnic cooking courses were recently added to the department's list of approved courses.
+30 ethnic cooking courses are on the department's list of approved courses.

-Collaboration with the ESL department to outreach to our international student population.
-Numerous faculty members provide demonstrations pertaining to their discipline each spring to the ESL for culinary arts students.
+Collaboration with the ESL department to outreach to our international student population including an ESL for Culinary class.